Lights of Distant Cities

 Lights of Distant Cities is the eighth and final studio album by contemporary Christian musician Bebo Norman.
 The album is the fourth with BEC Recordings, and his eleventh album overall including his first independent release.
 This album was released on October 23, 2012, and the producers are Bebo Norman, Gabe Scott and Ben Shive.
 This album has seen chart and critical reception successes, since it has been released.
-This album is also Bebo Norman's first single from the album.
-It has a strong following and is popular in YouTube-song lists.
-The track "We're Not Gonna Take It" has the second biggest download volume of all tracks on the album in the first two weeks, which is 20% of the total of the singles.

 Background

 Album

 Bebo Norman told CCM Magazines Caroline Lusk in the October 2012 edition that he "'found that this particular record is one of the more pure representations of me in a long time,...I just feel like I'm at a place that I'm okay with whatever happens on a musical and life level.'"
-Norman explained that "'this record was written in two different seasons...,I had slipped into sort of this desert season.
+Norman explained that "'this record was written in two different seasons..., I had slipped into sort of this desert season.
 Life had caught up with me.
 When I get into that place when I feel distant from God, I start to question a lot of things, doubt a lot of things.
 If this world looks like it's falling apart, then love is not winning, God is not winning.
 If God is not winning, is God really God?'"
 He shines some light on the evolution of how this album came into existence, which Norman told "'this all just snuck up on me and in the process of expressing those songs I wanted to be really honest,...I didn't have an answer for everything.
 So I went on a trip by myself.
 It was one of the first times I fasted.
 I had this really beautiful kind of awakening experience.
 It was very simple…no lighting bolts bolts, no big dream.
 It was very subtle, very surreal, life altering'".
 Norman foretold how he "'...stumbled on this quote from the German mystic Meister Eckhart, 'If the soul could have known God without the world, the God would never have created the world.'
 There is a real goodness about God.
 Even when it seems the world has gone dark, there are still beautiful things to hope for".